My principles for blogging

 Starting from scratch can seem tempting; don’t.

-These things will help you spend more time writing, and less time tweaking code.
+These things will help you spend more time writing and less time tweaking code.
 I’m all for tweaking code, but you’re here to create a successful blog, not to fiddle with code.

-relies relied heavily on:
+This blog relies heavily on:

-- Gatsby Theme Novela
+- Nextra Novela

 - ConvertKit (get started for free) That’s a lot of coding hours saved that I can use directly on writing.